cyberbotics/webots-doc/reference/speaker.md

 The `wb_speaker_set_language` function allows the user to set the language of the text-to-speech engine.
 For the `"pico"` engine, the `language` parameter should be set to one of the following values:

-  - `"en-US"` for American English (default value)
+  - `"en-US"` for American English (default value).
-  - `"en-UK"` for British English
+  - `"en-UK"` for British English.
-  - `"de-DE"` for German
+  - `"de-DE"` for German.
-  - `"es-ES"` for Spanish
+  - `"es-ES"` for Spanish.
-  - `"fr-FR"` for French
+  - `"fr-FR"` for French.
-  - `"it-IT"` for Italian
+  - `"it-IT"` for Italian.

 For the `"microsoft"` engine, it should follow the same format and correspond to an existing language, installed on the Windows computer.
-The `language` argument should follow the `"ll-CC"` format where `ll` (lowercase) corresponds to an ISO 639-1 language code and `CC` (uppercase) corresponds to an ISO 3166 country code.
+The `language` argument should follow the `"ll-CC"` format where `ll` (lowercase) corresponds to an ISO 639-1 language code and `CC` (uppercase) corresponds to an ISO 3166 country code, like for example `"en-US"` or `"fr-FR"`.

 The `wb_speaker_get_language` function allows the user to get the language of the text-to-speech for a speaker device.

 The `wb_speaker_speak` function allows the user to execute text-to-speech on the speaker.
-The value of the `text` parameter is converted into sound by Webots using the language specified by the `wb_speaker_set_language` function.
-The resulting sound is played through the speaker.
+The value of the `text` parameter is converted into sound by Webots using the engine specified by the `wb_speaker_set_engine` function and the language specified by the `wb_speaker_set_language` function.
+The resulting sound is played through the speficied `speaker`.
 The specified text could be plain text including punctuation signs such as "Hello world!", or can be enriched with special effects to make it more realistic.
-Such effects are specified with XML tags and depend on the text-to-speech engine used.

-XML tags can be added in the `text` passed as an argument to `wb_speaker_speak()` that comply with the SSML (Speech Synthesis Markup Language) standard supported by Pico and Microsoft SAPI5 engine (see below).
+Such effects are specified with XML tags compliant with the SSML (Speech Synthesis Markup Language) standard.
+Here is a list of SSML tags that are supported by both the `pico` and the `microsoft` engines.
+Additional tags and parameters may be supported by the `microsoft` engine.
+Please refer to the Microsoft Windows SAPI5 documentation about it.

-**SSML Text-to-speech XML tags supported by the PICO and Microsoft engines**
+**SSML Text-to-speech XML tags supported by the `pico` and `microsoft` engines**

 - `prosody` has three supported parameters: `pitch`, `rate` and `volume`.
   - `pitch` is a relative value expressed as a number preceded by `+` or `-` and followed by `st`, that specifies an amount to change the pitch.
 For example `-2st`.
-The `st` indicates the change unit is semitone, which is half of a tone (a half step) on the standard diatonic scale.
+The `st` suffix indicates the change unit is semitone, which is half of a tone (a half step) on the standard diatonic scale.
-  - `rate` indicates the speaking rate of the contained text.
+  - `rate` indicates the speaking rate (speed) of the contained text.
 This is a relative value, expressed as a number that acts as a multiplier of the default.
 For example, a value of `1` results in no change in the rate.
 A value of `.5` results in a halving of the rate.
 A value of `3` results in a tripling of the rate.
   - `volume` indicates the volume level of the speaking voice.
-This value should be expressed as a number in the range of 0.0 to 100.0, from quietest to loudest.
+This value should be expressed as a number in the range of `0` to `100`, from quietest to loudest.
 For example, `75`.
 The default is `100`.

 - `audio` has one supported parameter which is `src`, specifying a WAV file.
-This results in insertion of the specified sound file in the synthesized signal at the place specified in the input text.
+This results in the insertion of the specified sound file in the synthesized signal at the place specified in the input text.

 Example: